 - pizza sauce (about 2 tablespoon per calzone)

 - green peppers

 - Preheat oven to 350 °F.

-- Pour 1 C lukewarm water into a large mixing bowl and dissolve in 1 tablespoon of sugar.
-Sprinkle 1 tablespoon yeast over the surface and let it sit for 10 minutes or until the yeast is foamy and covering the water surface.
-This is a good time to start preparing the calzone filling ingredients.
+- Pour lukewarm water into a large mixing bowl and dissolve in sugar.
+Sprinkle yeast over the surface and let it sit for 10 minutes or until the yeast is foamy and covering the water surface.
+This is a good time to start preparing the calzone filling ingredients.1 cup lukewarm water, 1 tablespoon sugar, 1 tablespoon active dry yeast

 - Stir ¼ teaspoon salt, 2 teaspoon olive oil, 1 C whole wheat flour and 1 C all-purpose flour into the water.
 Once the flour is incorporated sprinkle ¼ C of all-purpose flour onto the counter, place the dough onto this flour, and knead the dough.
 You may need to add up to another ¼ C of all-purpose flour.
 The dough should become smooth and be a bit sticky but not sticking to the counter significantly.
-Do not knead for more than 2 minutes as the dough becomes tough.
+Do not knead for more than 2 minutes as the dough becomes tough.¼ teaspoon salt, 1 cup whole wheat flour, 1 cup all purpose flour, 2 teaspoons olive oil

 - Press the dough into a ball and place back into the mixing bowl.
 Cover with a damp towel (or paper towel) and let it rest for 10 – 15 minutes.
 This is a good time to continue preparing the calzone filling ingredients.